Please always make flexible travel and accommodation arrangements.

 A PRM (People with Reduced Mobility) adapted van is available for free between Thursday and Sunday (subject to availability) to connect the EYE site to your hotel or any other location in Strasbourg.

-Please contact the helpline should you wish to make use of these vans.
+Please contact the helpline should you wish to make use of the van.

 Upon request, trained volunteers will accompany people with disabilities from one activity to another during the two-day event, both inside and outside.